Edwin Meese: Career

 Meese returned to California, where he obtained a law degree from UC Berkeley School of Law in 1958 and was a state Moot Court champion.

 He accepted a position with the district attorney's office of Alameda County, California as a law clerk.
 While there, he worked under district attorney J. Frank Coakley and future district attorney Delwen Lowell Jensen.
 Jensen received a LEAA grant to develop DALITE (District Attorney's Automated Legal Information System), a case management software program, like PROMIS (Prosecutor's Management Information System), developed by Inslaw.
 Meese prosecuted felony cases while maintaining a private practice on nights and weekends, where he focused on civil law.
 During this service, he first drew the attention of Republican State Senator Donald L. Grunsky, who would later recommend him to governor-elect Ronald Reagan.

 In 1959, he married his high school sweetheart Ursula Herrick, daughter of Oakland's postmaster.
+Ursula would be subpoenaed in 1988 by independent counsel to investigate whether her salary with a non-profit health charity was a quid pro quo for a building lease that the Justice Department had entered, despite the building having been cited for faulty air filtration.